2026-27 Catalog

 CEE 446 Geotechnical and Environmental Applications of Geosynthetics 3 Credits

 Fundamental and current theories of designing soil structures with geosynthetics.
 Waste containment systems; landfills, vertical barriers and slurry walls; erosion control; filtration and drainage systems; reinforced embankments and stabilized slopes.
 Design of select geotechnical facilities with geosynthetics that such as landfill, highway embankments, slopes and barrier systems.
 Term project.
-Students cannot receive credit for both 346 and 446.
+This course, a version of CEE 346 for graduate students, requires advanced assignments.
+Students cannot receive credit for both CEE 346 and CEE 446.

 CEE 448 Constitutive Laws in Soil Mechanics 3 Credits